 Before investing ad resources in additional third-party market research, it is essential to make sure you make the most of the big-data programmatic reports generated by your DSP and make an analysis of ad campaign optimization monthly.

-Using SmartyAds DSP an advertiser can generate custom statistics considering Impressions, Conversions, eCPM, or ad Spend for a specified period, grouping by Campaign, Creative, Country, OS, Domain, Publisher ID, etc. and instantly obtain results.
+Using SmartyAds DSP, an advertiser can generate custom statistics considering Impressions, Conversions, eCPM, or ad Spend for a specified period, grouping by Campaign, Creative, Country, OS, Domain, Publisher ID, etc., and instantly obtain results.

-Keeping in mind your desired KPI, where one of the most strategically important indicator is the cost per click, sort the domains in the list according to the amount of ad spending.
+Keeping in mind your desired KPI, where one of the most strategically important indicators is the cost per click, sort the domains in the list according to the amount of ad spending.

 Such media buying optimization may seem radical, but with a flow of time, it will help to find out which domains are not working for your campaigns at all and which underperform only in certain ones.

 The alternative way is to define the domains that draw the most ad spend and meet or exceed the desired KPI at the same time.
-The good decision that an advertiser can take towards such domains is to raise the bid for such sites in the ad campaign settings.
+The good decision that an advertiser can make towards such domains is to raise the bid for such sites in the ad campaign settings.

-Optimize ad budget with white and blacklisting
+How to optimize ad budget with white and blacklisting

-Fairly easy, just after you defined the highest performing sites that generate the most part of the income you can add them to the whitelist and also use for the new ad campaigns that are yet to be launched.
+Fairly easy, just after you defined the highest-performing sites that generate the most part of income, you can add them to the whitelist and also use them for the new ad campaigns that are yet to be launched.

-Creating a white or blacklist in SmartyAds DSP, an advertiser can select between conditions to filter, for example, site domains or IP addresses, an app name or the publisher ID:
+Creating a white or blacklist in SmartyAds DSP, an advertiser can select between conditions to filter, for example, site domains or IP addresses, an app name, or the publisher ID:

-Campaign optimization and creatives
+Campaign optimization through the right creatives

 Often advertisers don’t have a clue that media buying optimization may depend on such thing as the type of creative they use for the ad campaign.